Dark Matter (H)eats Young Planets

-In Figs.\ref{fig:constraintsSD} and \ref{fig:constraintsSI} we show constraints on the spin-dependent and spin-independent scattering cross sections respectively from the fact that the formation of Jupiter in our solar system has not stopped at a mass of $30\rm M_\oplus$ as purple contours.
 For comparison we show current direct detection constraints as gray contours.
 Here we show the maximal reach in the sensitivity to the direct nuclear recoil process, which are least model dependent.
 The reach is dominated by the CRESST results at lower masses for spin-independent~\cite{CRESST:2022lqw}, and spin-dependent~\cite{CRESST:2022dtl} cross sections, while at higher masses the LUX~\cite{LUX:2017ree} results dominate for spin-dependent interactions, while the XENON experiment dominates the spin-independent sensitivity~\cite{XENONCollaboration:2023orw}.
 For large spin-independent cross sections, we also show the XQC constraint \cite{Erickcek:2007jv,Mahdawi:2018euy}.
-Note that searches based on the Migdal effect~\cite{CDEX:2022kcd} could potentially reach lower DM masses, however, the results have large theoretical uncertainties~\cite{Cox:2022ekg}, and are not displayed here.
+For small masses and spin-independent cross section, the SuperCDMS Migdal constraints are shown \cite{SuperCDMS:2023sql}.
+We do note that these results have large theoretical uncertainties~\cite{Cox:2022ekg}.
+We do not show the constraints resulting from the observation of the heat flow from the Earth, as those studies neglected the DM evaporation, and thus the contours are not accurate at DM masses below $\mathcal{O}(10)$ GeV, however at larger DM masses the limits coincide with our findings~\cite{Mack:2007xj, Bramante:2019fhi}

 The sensitivity ceiling of direct detection experiments at large cross sections for light DM from Ref.~\cite{Cappiello:2023hza} and for heavy DM from Refs.~\cite{Kavanagh:2017cru, Cappiello:2020lbk} is shown.
-Since at the large cross sections considered the scaling with atomic mass number is uncertain~\cite{Digman:2019wdm}, we do not resale the results for spin-dependent interactions and a more detailed analysis to obtain a precise ceiling values is needed.
+Since at the large cross sections considered the scaling with atomic mass number is uncertain~\cite{Digman:2019wdm}, we do not rescale the results for spin-dependent interactions and a more detailed analysis to obtain a precise ceiling values is needed.
 Note that in contrast the sensitivity of our constraints and suggested search is only affected at cross sections above $10^{-22} \text{cm}^2$, where large drift times would require a more detailed analysis of the DM distribution~\cite{Acevedo:2020gro,Leane:2022hkk} and annihilation outside the core.